rcl9/History-Of-The-BASEX-Compiler-from-the-1979-Era/ReadMe.md

 ## Core Language Style

-Please refer to my [hand written command list for BASEX](/Other info/List of BASEX commands.txt).
+Please refer to my [hand written command list for BASEX](</Other info/List of BASEX commands.txt>).

 - Line-numbered programs (like classic BASIC): ex. `140`, `150`, `760`.

 - Interactive compiler: You enter/edit/run programs directly (no separate editor or linker needed).
 Commands resemble BASIC for easy learning/translation.

-- Variables: Signed 16-bit integers only (–32,768 to +32,767).
+- Variables: Signed 16-bit integers only (-32,768 to +32,767).
 No floating-point.

 - Arrays: Supported

 - Strings: HP-BASIC style .
 You must pre-declare the maximum length.
 Each character can be addressed like a 1D array element.

-- No strong error checking: Overflows, bad input, or string overflows often cause a “dump” (crash to monitor) with no helpful message or flag.
+- No strong error checking: Overflows, bad input, or string overflows often cause a 'dump' (crash to monitor) with no helpful message or flag.

 ## Industry mentions of BASEX (1980 and 1981)